theta360developers/4k-long-video/README.md

 * No spatial audio.
 The code can be modified to save a 4ch spatial audio .wav file with first-order ambisonics B-format.
 The spatial audio file is not saved by default to avoid people having to delete the file.
+* Heat.
+I have not tested this fully, but the camera does seem to get hotter.
+You may need to blow a fan on the outside of the camera body.
+Or, use it in the winter only. ;-)